This article is a guest blog by milspouse coder Kerri-Leigh Grady

 For 2019, our hackathon is hosted by Microsoft’s Military Spouse Training Academy on the Microsoft campus in Redmond.
 While the in-person event is open to anyone, regardless of military affiliation, we know military life makes travel hard, so we’ve opened the ability for vets and family members to join remotely.

-Last year, Operation Code offered a popular code-along to participants who were curious but didn’t feel like they were knowledgeable enough to participate, and we’re very excited that they have generously offered to lead another code-along this year.
+Last year, Code Platoon offered a popular code-along to participants who were curious but didn’t feel like they were knowledgeable enough to participate, and we’re very excited that they have generously offered to lead another code-along this year.
 Those who coded with us last year can learn something new this year, as the project—and even the language—will be different.

 Here’s the great news: you don’t have to be a coder to participate, and you don’t have to code to have a tech career.
 Projects need project managers, product owners, testers, user experience specialists, marketing professionals, and more.
 In other words, hackathons are a life hack for military spouses seeking a portable, flexible career.